 Gaining access to your enterprise assets and supporting rapid development against those assets is not of use if the infrastructure you use cannot be provisioned rapidly and scaled to support peaks and growth in demand.
 Businesses that have gone down this road find very rapidly that the demand for the services they publish mushrooms.
 The bottom line is that when you publish services to the big, bad world, you lose a certain degree of control over the usage profile of that data.

 To deliver ultimate scalability and rapid deployment, companies must turn to cloud infrastructure and scripted deployments.
-Effective deployment to the cloud enables almost instant scaling to meet demand, and the latest incarnation of middleware platforms can be built to scale dynamically to support load.
-Likewise, supporting the scaling out development capability using scripted deployments enable further increases in speed to delivery.
+Effective deployment to the cloud enables almost instant scaling to meet demand, and the latest incarnation of middleware platforms can be built to scale dynamically to support the load.
+Likewise, supporting the scaling out development capability using scripted deployments enable further increases in speed of delivery.
 I remember many times the bottleneck to delivery being lack of a suitable testing environment.
-With modern techniques these should be problems of the past.
+With modern techniques, these should be problems of the past.

 The Recipe for Success Must Extend Beyond the Technology